 There are three "Local" MUXES on CH24 (2kW), CH21 (3kW) and CH40 (4kW)

-Winter Hill is the (joint) eighth most powerful transmitter in the UK.Winter Hill transmitter is horizontally polarised and E group (or wideband) up to April the 22nd 2020 then an A group from that date (see Winter Hill’s graphs).
+Winter Hill is the (joint) eighth most powerful transmitter in the UK.Winter Hill transmitter is horizontally polarised and an A group (or wideband) excluding the "temporary" MUX7 (see Winter Hill’s graphs).

-From the 22nd April 2020 we recommend the DM log for strong signal areas, the Log36 or Yagi 18K for medium signal areas, the Yagi18A* for outside installs in poor signal areas, the XB10A* for loft installations in poor signal areas, and the XB16A* for those with the most marginal signals.
+For Winter Hill we recommend the DM log or Yagi10K for strong signal areas, the Log36 or Yagi 18K for medium signal areas, the Yagi18A* for outside installs in poor signal areas, the XB10A* for loft installations in poor signal areas, and the XB16A* for those with the most marginal signals.
 Unless you have a massive loft we’d normally recommend the XB10A over the XB16A for a loft install due the smaller size of the former aerial.
 The dimensions and test performance of the aerials can be found on the relevant buy pages.

-See this article about diplexing an A and E group aerial to get MUXES 7 & 8.
+See this article about diplexing an A and E grp aerial to get MUX 7 .

 Winter Hill TV transmitter with the cairn (visible from the railway and the M61) in the foreground.